cncf/glossary/content/en/service-mesh.md

 Service meshes add reliability, observability, and security features uniformly across all services across a cluster without requiring code changes.
 Before service meshes, that functionality had to be encoded into every single service, becoming a potential source of bugs and technical debt.
+In the [Sidecar Container](/sidecar-container/) model, each microservice pod is paired with its own proxy.

-By leveraging eBPF to run mesh logic in the kernel rather than in sidecar containers, a sidecarless service mesh centralizes all proxy functions at the node level, replacing thousands of sidecars with a small number of host-level agents​.
+This per-service proxy intercepts L3–L7 traffic, enforcing load-balancing, mutual TLS, tracing and metrics on a fine-grained basis.
+While this approach offers maximal policy flexibility and service-specific routing, it also incurs additional CPU and memory overhead for every proxy and increases operational complexity as the mesh grows.

-This dramatically cuts resource consumption and eliminates extra network hops, thereby lowering latency and improving application performance.
+A **Sidecarless** design, on the other hand, runs data-plane logic directly in the Linux kernel and combines mesh functionality into a small group of host-level agents that make use of kernel features like [eBPF](/ebpf/).
-Finally, because overhead no longer grows directly with each new service instance, the architecture scales smoothly as microservices count rises​.
+By doing away with per-pod proxies, this method drastically reduces resource usage and removes unnecessary network hops, which lowers latency and boosts performance.
+Because overhead remains constant regardless of pod count and there are fewer agents to deploy, teams benefit from simplified operations and linear scalability as service numbers increase.